egallesio/ArduinoML-scheme/README.md

 # Testing the define-application form

-To run some tests with various Scheme implementation, you can type `make` in the current directory.
-This will try to launch the compilation of the files in the current directory with the Scheme
+To run some tests with various Scheme implementations, you can type `make` in the current directory.
+This will try to launch the compilation of the files in the `Examples` directory with the following Scheme implementations:
-implementations:

 - STklos
 - Gauche